saidulIslam1602/BNPL-Checkout-Debt-Management-Platform/src/Services/Notification.API/README.md

-# Riverty BNPL Notification API
+# YourCompany BNPL Notification API

-A comprehensive notification service for the Riverty BNPL platform, supporting multi-channel notifications (Email, SMS, Push) with advanced features like templating, scheduling, and delivery tracking.
+A comprehensive notification service for the YourCompany BNPL platform, supporting multi-channel notifications (Email, SMS, Push) with advanced features like templating, scheduling, and delivery tracking.

 ## Features